 Don’t forget to Image > Adjustment > Invert the layer to make the letters white.

 As you can see from the screenshot below, I’ve also started adding red dots and strokes along the left edge of the heart in the same way as we did for the word "heart".
 It gives an intricate and playful look to the overall design of our poster, so let’s stick to it, adding more ornamental details of this kind.

 Continue adding those minor decorative details around the heart, using the Hard Round Brush with 100% Opacity and Flow.

-I’m adding a swirled element by the right side of the roof, depicting a very simplified, almost abstract, smoke from the fireplace chimney.
+I’m adding a swirling element by the right side of the roof, depicting some very simplified, almost abstract smoke from the fireplace chimney.